mre/endler.dev/content/2024/the-dying-web/index.md

 There are positive examples, too.
 [Zencastr](https://zencastr.com/), for example, used to be broken on Firefox, but they fixed it.

-I also use Chrome for online-calls, because tools like [Jitsi](https://meet.jit.si/) don't work well on Firefox.
+I also use Chrome for online calls, because tools like [Jitsi](https://meet.jit.si/) don't work well on Firefox.
-Maybe it's because of Firefox' WebRTC support?
+Maybe it's because of Firefox's WebRTC support?
 Or, [maybe it's because of Chrome](https://blog.mozilla.org/webrtc/):

 > **Pop Quiz**: If a website wants to play out of different speakers on your system, what permission must it have?
 >
 > 1. Speaker-selection permission
 > 2. Microphone permission
 >
->If you answered 2 then chances are you know your WebRTC stuff well, but you’re probably on a Chromium browser.
+> If you answered 2, then chances are you know your WebRTC stuff well, but you're probably on a Chromium browser.

 ## How could Google get free reign?